Skip to content

 • by Alice

 We planned two big hikes for our time in Glacier National Park, the Highline Trail and the hike to Grinnell Glacier.
-Hiking the Grinnell Glacier Trail ranks high on our list of most amazing adventures anywhere.
+Hiking the Grinnell Glacier Trail ranks high on our list of amazing adventures.
 This is a world class hike!
 The impressive Grinnell Glacier is on the northern side of Mount Gould and sits at about 7,000 feet.
 The hike features stunning jeweled lake views, alpine meadows dotted with wildflowers, the chance to spot wildlife, and the prize – ending at the foot of the Grinnell Glacier and its incredible setting.
-Hiking the Grinnell Glacier Trail is the… Read More »Hiking the Grinnell Glacier Trail, Glacier National Park
+Hiking the Grinnell Glacier Trail is the only way… Read More »Hiking the Grinnell Glacier Trail, Glacier National Park

 Kootenay National Park along the Windermere Highway